UBC-MDS/introduction-machine-learning/chapters/en/slides/module8/module8_09.md

 Notes:

-Again let’s take an example from our test and calculate the outcome using our weights and intercept.
+Again, let’s take an example from our test set and calculate the outcome using our weights and intercept.

 We get a value of -1.978.

-In `Ridge` our prediction would be the calculated result so -1.97, but for logistic regression we check the **sign** of the calculation only.
+In `Ridge` our prediction would be the calculated result so -1.97, but for logistic regression, we check the **sign** of the calculation only.

-Our threshold is 0. - If the result was positive, it predicts the one class; if negative, it predict the other.
+Our threshold is 0.

+  - If the result was positive, it predicts one class; if negative, it predicts the other.

 That means everything negative corresponds to “Canada” and everything positive predicts a class of “USA”.